TheRealMarcusChiu/personal-website-2/content/thoughts/2025-07-09/index.md

 summary = 'summary'
 +++

-I find myself revisiting the Thoughts on Praise - below is a trimmed version.
+I find myself revisiting Thoughts on Praise - below is a trimmed version.

 The most obvious fact about praise—whether of God or anything—strangely escaped me.
 I thought of it in terms of compliment, approval, or the giving of honor.
 I had never noticed that all enjoyment spontaneously overflows into praise